Zug Island: Steel mill

-The furnace had a capacity of 300 tons of foundry iron per day, 30 additional coke ovens were built concurrently and there were plans to eventually have 180 ovens.

-Riter-Conley had the contract for the furnace, Russell Wheel & Foundry (Detroit) for auxiliary structures.
-The furnace was 78x17.5ft and the 4 stoves were 83x20ft.
-There were 120 coke ovens in 1905.
-The furnace was located on the north-east corner of the island (see map).
-The furnace was blown in on February 15, 1904 and in 1911 rebuild as a modern thin-lined, water cooled furnace.
-The B furnace (80x18.5ft; 300tpd, Arthur G. McKee type), directly adjoining to the east of A, was begun in early 1909 and blown in on July 21, 1910 (see map).
-Also on Vol 5 Sheet 79 of the 1910 Sanborn Fire Insurance Map) brought ironmaking to Zug Island with the construction of a blast furnace in 1902.
+The Detroit Iron & Steel Co. brought ironmaking to Zug Island (and modern iron smelting to the state of Michigan, which theretofore had only charcoal furnaces), with the construction of a blast furnace in 1902.
 In 1904 the works was purchased by the M.A.
 Hanna Company of Cleveland, Ohio, which built a second blast furnace in 1909.
 At this time the island's two furnaces were reportedly the largest of their kind in the world, producing pig iron for foundry companies.
-The plant expanded and became part of the Great Lakes Steel Corporation in late 1931, becoming a key component of a fully integrated steel mill and a division of the larger National Steel Corporation.
+The plant expanded and became part of the Great Lakes Steel Corporation in 1931, becoming a key component of a fully integrated steel mill and a division of the larger National Steel Corporation.
 A third blast furnace was added in early 1938 while the existing furnaces were rebuilt and enlarged.